AtomicLinkRPC/alr-preview/docs/overview.md

 ## Key Features

 ### 1. No IDL, Just C++
 With ALR, your C++ header files are your API definition.
-Simply derive your service classes from `alr::EndpointClass` or `alr::CommonEndpointClass`, and the ALR compiler handles the rest, generating the necessary RPC stubs behind the scenes.
+Simply derive your service classes from `alr::EndpointClass` or `alr::CommonEndpointClass`, and ALR codegen handles the rest, generating the necessary RPC stubs behind the scenes.

 ### 2. Ambient Context
 ALR uses a powerful "Ambient Variable" system rooted in thread-local storage.
 This allows you to set up an endpoint connection once per thread, and all subsequent RPCs automatically use that context without needing to be explicitly passed.
 This keeps your business logic clean and free of RPC-specific clutter.